Patterns of emergent leadership in distributed teams

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Misiolek, Nora Irene, "Patterns of emergent leadership in distributed teams" (2006).
 The School of Information Studies: Dissertations.
-Paper 52.
+52.